rcky/toolbox/README.md

 toolbox
 =======

-A collection of php code i use to write pretty often (PSR-0 compatible, actually partially tested).
+A collection of useful php code I used to write pretty often.
+Actually in a really early state!

+# Acutally working on:
+  - Tree

+# Todo
+  - think about the possibilities of the interface combinations to get an inheritance structure that makes sense (interface inheritance limits the advantages of the different interfaces)